 Great stuff.
 The color is just too much, and the composition is mind numbing.
 I’ll be keeping this around for awhile, I think.

 I pulled this copy from a used book store or something in California called ‘Optical Insights,’ via Abe’s Books.
-It’s long out of print, but you can find used copies around for $50 or $60 or a huge amount more, shipped.
+It’s long out of print, but you can find used copies around for $30 to $50 (or a huge amount more), shipped.
 My copy has some slight yellowing on the edges, and the plastic dust jacket is a bit scratched up, but it’s otherwise in great shape.
 One day, maybe I’ll look at enough pictures and read enough criticism to comment on these books a bit more appropriately instead of just yammering on like some awestruck sycophant.
 Until then, you’re stuck with this.

 Rest assured, so far, I’m not making any money from this: no affiliate links, no ads, just James.